mateushsantos/test-red-ventures/README.md

 docker build -t rv-test -f RV.Test/Dockerfile .
 ```

-After built, we need to use docker-compose to run it
+After built, we need to be sure that the docker engine has at least 4gb or ram allocated for SQL Server,

+Then use docker-compose to run everything

 ```
 docker-compose up -d